d3slect/Cloud-Application-Development/slides/slides.md

 - Entity group
 	- An entity and its descendants (transitive children)
 	- Unit of transactionality (later)
+	- Inside an enetity group max 1 write/s (in reality up to 5/s)
+		- Better to make small entity groups
+	- Root entities are in separate entity groups
 - Ancestor path
 	- Full path from the root entity to a given entity
 	- Kind-identifier pairs